ACM40960/project-project-in-maths-modelling/README.md

 | YOLOv8n + OCCAPCC + Efficient3DBB | 0.9336 | 0.7657 | 0.9131 | 0.8641 |
 | **YOLOv8n + CBAM + Efficient3DBB** | **0.9416** | **0.7739** | **0.9271** | **0.8931** |

-YOLOv11n achieved the highest scores across all metrics (bold in Table 1).
-Within the YOLOv8n variants, **YOLOv8n + CBAM + Efficient3DBB** obtained the best results (also highlighted in bold), outperforming other YOLOv8n modifications in mAP, precision, and recall.
+YOLOv11n achieved the highest scores across all metrics (bold in Table 1), followed by YOLOv8n.
+Within the YOLOv8n-based variants, the variants with CBAM as the added attention module outperform the variants with OCCAPCC as the added attention module overall, and the variants with Efficient3DBB outperform the variants with the original detection head overall.
+In other words, **YOLOv8n + CBAM + Efficient3DBB** obtained the best results (also highlighted in bold), outperforming other YOLOv8n-based variants in mAP, precision, and recall.

-For the OCCAPCC-based models:

-- **v8 + OCCAPCC**: mAP slightly decreased, but recall improved in low-light cases.
-- **v8 + OCCAPCC + Efficient3DBB**: mAP recovered to 0.9336 and recall further increased to 0.8641, showing better overall performance than OCCAPCC alone.

 ### Confusion Matrix